 Laura Milkins is an interdisciplinary artist living in Tucson, AZ.
 Her work explores vulnerability, intimacy, and cultural norms, using variety of media: online-interactive performance, video, drawing, painting, and live radio/podcasting.
-Through storytelling, her work examines the connection between technology, the environment, and the female body in Western culture.
+Through storytelling, her work examines the connection between technology, community and notions of identity.

 Her current project, Of Birds and Men, is a series of 26 portraits of men in power who have been accused of sexual misconduct.
 Each man is accompanied by an exquisitely-drawn bird starting with the same letter as his name.